gravitational/teleport/docs/testplan.md

 - [ ] Verify that a user can access the "Users" screen
 - [ ] Verify that a user cannot create/delete/update a user

-Add the following resource to enable read access to trusted clusters
+Add the following to enable read access to trusted clusters
 ```
   - resources:
       - trusted_cluster